 117. Bxd8, capturing Akobian’s rook (which had just sacrificed itself on

 d8 for White’s promoted queen), Robson is left with king, bishop, and knight versus Akobian’s lone king.
-In the diagram below, it is Black to move:
+In the diagram below, it is White to move:

 Play out the position that Robson had, making the best moves for White.
 You can also play the moves for Black (Akobian) or recruit a friend or family member to play Black against you.
 Did you checkmate?
 How many moves did you take?
 Robson took 27 moves.